swcarpentry/website/_posts/2016/09/2016-09-09-community-call.md

 ---

-Our next Carpentries Community Call (formerly called Lab Meeting or Town Hall meeting) will be help Thursday, September 15.
+Our next Carpentries Community Call (formerly called Lab Meeting or Town Hall meeting) will be Thursday, September 15 (September 16 Aus/NZ).
 These meetings will now be monthly on the third Thursday of every month.
 It would be great to see instructors there!
 These calls are a great chance to connect with other Carpentry instructors and get updates and information on important and interesting topics for the community.

+Times:
+* 7am Pacific / 10am Eastern / 2pm UTC / 12am (Sept 16th) Sydney
+* 4pm Pacific / 7pm Eastern / 11pm UTC / 9am (Sept 16th) Sydney

 Topics this month will include:
 * New lesson template